 “Aaaugh!”
 He was cornered on the coast.
 The man flipped on his back and raised his arms to protect himself.
 “Aaaugh!”

 “Hold on, hold on.”
 She frayed her scales back into feathers.
 She molded her arms roughly humanoid.
 “Um.”
 She couldn’t recall how many fingers humans had.
 “Show me your hands.”

-The man recoiled as she took his arm as if to read his palm.
+The man recoiled when she took his arm as if to read his palm.

-“Only five.
-I had too many.
+“Only five?
+I have too many.
 No wonder you were scared.”
 She ate her extra fingers like soft cake.
 “There we go.
 Shake.”
 She shook the man’s hand.
 “Yoroshiku ne.
 Akayama dawa.
 Do you have a name?”

 “Name?” repeated the man.
 He had wide-set eyes with black irises.
 “Name?”

 Akayama thought.
 “To make these islands I spent days at the bottom of the sea.
 Taking this as inspiration I name you Nemo.”

 “Nemo name?” asked Nemo.
 “Name Nemo?”